ProtocolONE/ptah-docs/content/docs/seo.md

 - **Use lowercase letters in URL**

-Search engines can decrypt from uppercase and lowercase letters in URLs, which can lead to duplicate URLs and loss of page rank.
+There are inconsistencies in how uppercase and lowercase letters function in URLs, which can lead to duplicate URLs and loss of page rank.

 ## Add a page title
 ***

-The title and description mean that you can tell for a search engine exactly what you're talking about to categorize and understand your web page.
+The title and description tell search engines how to categorize and understand your web page.
-Remember, the title appears in search engines and the Web browser’s title bar.
+Also, the title appears in search engines and the Web browser’s title bar.

 {{< figure src="/images/seo1.png">}}